auth0/docs/articles/users/guides/unlink-user-accounts.md

 ---
 # Unlink User Accounts

-Use the Auth0 Management API [Unlink a user account](/api/management/v2#!/Users/delete_user_identity_by_user_id) endpoint to unlink an identity from the target user account making it a separate user account again.
+Use the Auth0 Management API [Unlink a user account](/api/management/v2#!/Users/delete_user_identity_by_user_id) endpoint or the Auth0.js library to unlink an identity from the target user account making it a separate user account again.

 The result of the unlinking process is the following:
 * The secondary account is removed from the identities array of the primary account.